 Voldo from the Soul Series lost his sanity as well as his sight from years of being locked in the Money Pit.

-This is one of the many, many infernal punishments available in the game of Afterlife.
-Souls are trussed up so as to be immobile and suspended in a pit for, say, a couple hundred years, effectively simulating The Nothing After Death.
+This is one of the many, many infernal punishments available in the game of Afterlife, "Screaming Subspace Voids".
+Lustful Souls are blindfolded, ear-plugged, and trussed up so as to be immobile, then suspended in a pit for a couple hundred years, effectively simulating The Nothing After Death.
 Insanity Usually Sets in After a Hour.

 This almost happened to Laurent in Fire Emblem Awakening.
 When he and his childhood friends from the bad future decided to attempt Time Travel to save their world, Laurent was accidentally thrown three years before the date they should have arrived to.
 As a result he spends quite a while on his own in a practically strange land, and up until he finally finds his friends as well as the parent characters, there were times when he was this close to completely lose it.